-The Sensor Values tab provides a roll corrections slider to compensate for any offset between the WMB-160F transducer mounting and the water line.
+The Sensor Values tab provides a roll corrections slider to compensate for any offset between the WMB-80F transducer mounting and the water line.
 If the transducer and motion sensor are not mounted on the same angle this will also require compensation.
-A Pitch Offset box allows you to set a pitch offset setting in degrees.